-9. Where you have been absent without formal approval from an examination, a mark of zero will be returned for that component of the assessment.
+- 9. Where you have been absent without formal approval from an examination, a mark of zero will be returned for that component of the assessment.
 Where you have failed to submit any other element of the assessment, a mark of zero shall be returned for that element.
 For those programmes using an alternative marking scheme the equivalent failing grade will be used.
-Any late submissions must be considered in line with the University's Submission of Work Policy, available at Policies - Learning and Teaching Development Service - Newcastle University (ncl.ac.uk).
+Any late submissions must be considered in line with the University's Submission of Work Policy, available at Policies Educational Policy and Governance Service Newcastle University (ncl.ac.uk). - 10.
+Where you have failed to comply with any other assessment requirement, the consequence, if any, stipulated in the degree programme handbook shall apply.

-- 10. Where you have failed to comply with any other assessment requirement, the consequence, if any, stipulated in the degree programme handbook shall apply. - 11.
-The University's procedure for assessment irregularities shall apply to any reported or suspected cheating or plagiarism.
-The procedures are available at: Assessment Irregularities Procedure - Student Progress - Newcastle University (ncl.ac.uk)
+11. The University's procedure for academic misconduct shall apply to any reported or suspected cheating, plagiarism, or where work submitted is not the student's own without acknowledgement.
+The procedures are available at:

+Academic Misconduct Procedure - Student Progress - Newcastle University (ncl.ac.uk)